AmanPriyanshu/ProTaska-GPT/README.md

 **Your AI-powered data companion 🤖**

 Specify your dataset of choice, and ProTaska-GPT will understand the dataset with tasks, tutorials, and actionable insights for it.
 Accelerate your data science journey with ease and efficiency!
-It is meant for people starting their journey into Data Science
+(Meant for people starting their journey into Data Science.)

 ## 🖊️ Key Features: